cangorur/human_robot_collaboration/README.md

 ```
 NOTE: If it gives an error (probably not able to find msg adn srv headers), this is a bug.
 Reinvoke catkin_make install.
 If still an error, navigate to build folder generated already by catkin_make, and invoke "make" inside it to force the compile.

+Now we will compile the DESPOT packages each tailored for different model executions in real-time: MDP for human and robot, POMDP for robot decision-making (autonomous):
 ```
 cd code/despot_MDP_human
 mkdir build